 D. Fascia extensions:

-1. Secure fascia extensions with ring shank coated nails 12-inches o.c., max., or fasteners appropriate for, and approved by the Owner for, the substrate condition encountered, 12-inches o.c. max.
+1. Secure fascia extensions with ring shank coated nails 12-inches on center, max., or fasteners appropriate for, and approved by the Owner for, the substrate condition encountered, 12-inches on center max.

 E. Reglet-mounted and slip counterflashings: Provide counterflashings, as detailed, at locations indicated on the drawings: